ovh/docs/pages/platform/databases/redis_01_capabilities/guide.en-ie.md

 #### Backups

-*Essential* plan clusters are automatically backed up daily during their maintenance window.
-Backup retention is 2 days.
+*Essential* plan clusters are automatically backed up every 12 hours during their maintenance window.
+Backup retention is 1 day.

-*Business* plan clusters are automatically backed up daily during their maintenance window.
-Backup retention is 14 days.
+*Business* plan clusters are automatically backed up every 12 hours during their maintenance window.
+Backup retention is 3 days.

-*Enterprise* plan clusters are automatically backed up daily during their maintenance window.
-Backup retention is 30 days.
+*Enterprise* plan clusters are automatically backed up every 12 hours during their maintenance window.
+Backup retention is 13 days.

+See the [Automated Backups guide](/pages/platform/databases/databases_05_automated_backups) for more information.

 #### Logs and metrics